Automation and Applied Computer Science Workshop

 Scope and Objectives of the Workshop

-Automation and Applied Computer Science Workshop is a workshop at the Department of Automation and Applied Informatics (DAAI), Budapest University of Technology and Economics aiming to provide a forum for the PhD student community at DAAI to discuss their research results.
-Doctoral students will have the opportunity to present and to discuss their research goals, methodology, and initial/final results within a constructive atmosphere.
+Automation and Applied Computer Science Workshop is a workshop at the Department of Automation and Applied Informatics (AUT), Budapest University of Technology and Economics (BME) aiming to provide a forum for the Ph.D. student community at AUT to discuss their research results.
+Doctoral students will have the opportunity to present and discuss their research goals, methodology, and initial/final results within a constructive atmosphere.

-The Workshop organizers will strive to provide useful guidance for completion of the dissertation research and motivation for a research career.
-The Workshop is intended for students who have already settled on a specific research proposal and have some preliminary results, but still have enough time remaining before their final defense so that they can benefit from the fruitful Workshop discussions.
-Due to the mentoring aspect of the event, the Workshop will be open only to those students and mentors participating directly in the event.
+The Workshop organizers will strive to provide useful guidance for the completion of the dissertation research and motivation for a research career.
+The Workshop is intended for students who have already settled on a specific research proposal and have some preliminary results, but still, have enough time remaining before their final defense so that they can benefit from the fruitful Workshop discussions.
+Due to the mentoring aspect of the event, the Workshop is mandatory for Ph.D. students of the Department.

 Topics include, but are not limited to: